GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Hence, this study focuses on fusing movement information with #acr("DoA") estimation to predict the distance to the source.
 The state vector consists of the absolute position of the robot, the one of the sound source, and the source's activity (whether it is active or not).
 The provided theoretical derivation of the #acr("MKF") allows the estimation to be updated.
-The experiments illustrate the importance of the robot movements in achieving successful localization.
+The experiments illustrate the importance of the robot's movements in achieving successful localization.
 Indeed, at the beginning of the trajectories, the estimation suffers from the front-back ambiguity.
 As the robot can move and accumulate information, the accuracy of the prediction increases.
 Although the proposed method outperformed some existing solutions, the robot's trajectory was not optimized.
 In @nguyen_van_long-term_2017, the authors improved their framework by proposing a long-term motion planning algorithm to localize a sound source.
 They introduced a #acr("MCTS") method to compute the optimal robot trajectory.
-The optimization objective is here to reduce the entropy of the belief on the source localization.
+The optimization objective is to reduce the entropy of the belief in the source localization.
 Shannon's entropy measures uncertainty and drives the exploration of the #acr("MCTS").
-This framework allows the motion planning algorithm to run on a predefined limited computational budget.
+This framework allows the motion planning algorithm to run on a predefined, limited computational budget.
 Experimental results show that the #acr("MCTS") planning successfully minimizes the entropy during the trajectory compared to greedy or random algorithms.
 Furthermore, the average estimation error also sees an improvement using this approach.
 This complete pipeline has been subsequently extended in @nguyen_motion_2019.
 First, the #acr("MKF") formulation is extended to handle intermittent sound sources better and to be more robust to erroneous measurements of sound activity and #acr("DoA").
 In addition to the entropy objective introduced in @nguyen_van_long-term_2017, the standard deviation of the estimated belief on the source location may now also be used to compute the optimal trajectory.
-Both criteria are compared in a thorough experimental study and are shown to successfully reduce the source location estimation error.
+Both criteria are compared in a thorough experimental study and are shown to reduce the source location estimation error successfully.